Followers

 New Boss, New Plan

-In the spring of 1777, Major General John Burgoyne returned from London with 8,000 British and German troops and a new invasion strategy.
-This strategy involved three separate pushes from the west, north, and south, all aimed to meet at Albany.
-It also outlined that Burgoyne, not Carleton, would command the main attack from Canada.
+In the spring of 1777, Major General John Burgoyne returned from London with 8,000 British and German troops and a new invasion plan.
+This plan involved three separate pushes from the west, north, and south, all aimed to meet at Albany.
+It also specified that Burgoyne, not Carleton, would command the main attack from Canada.

 General John Burgoyne